CyberReboot/vent/docs/source/core_and_plugins.rst

 syslog
 ======
 Standard logging system that adheres to the syslog standard.
-All containers send their information to syslog.
+All tool containers send their information to syslog.
+If there's some unexpected outputs or a container isn't running properly, all information will be in this tool's container.

+Access this tool's container with the command:
+``docker logs cyberreboot-vent-syslog-master``

 |